Trigger warning: references to sexual assault and rape.

 Other investigations have revealed that reports of rape, sexual assault and sexual harassment from university students have risen dramatically – with 65 in 2014 and 626 in 2018.
 This may however be indicative of a rise in the number of people filing reports, rather than simply a rise in the number of cases.

 In relation to how universities must record or investigate complaints of sexual assault, abuse or harassment, there are no mandatory rules for universities to follow.
 This means that students who are perhaps too afraid to go to the police may be let down by their university.

 In a study conducted by the NUS, 61% said that the perpetrator of their sexual assault was committed by another person in higher education.
-Additionally, due to the high likelihood of a rape and sexual assault victim knowing their rapist – some reports put the figure at around 90% for students at university – this may mean they could potentially see their rapist on a daily basis around campus.
+Additionally, due to the high likelihood of a rape and sexual assault victim knowing their rapist – some reports put the figure at around 90% for victims of sexual assault – this may mean they could potentially see their rapist on a daily basis around campus.

 Clearly, there is still lots of confusion or ignorance towards what is meant by ‘consent’.
 With women under thirty-four being those most likely to be sexually assaulted or raped and a student culture that often sees people unable to give consent due to intoxication, we need to be crystal clear about what consent means and we need to make sure we recognise that consent is ongoing in any sexual encounter.

 This means we need stricter guidelines for universities when approaching a complaints procedure, despite the fact that Universities UK believe there is progress being made in regards to this.
-Whether or not students think they ‘need’ this guidance, we must continue staging and developing consent workshops at institutions throughout the country.
+It also means that, whether or not students think they ‘need’ guidance, we must continue staging and developing consent workshops at institutions throughout the country.